My Everything (Ariana Grande album): Singles

-"Bang Bang" by Jessie J, Ariana Grande, and Nicki Minaj, was first sent to hot adult contemporary radios on July 28, 2014, through Republic Records, the label that houses all three artists, being released as a digital download on July 29, 2014, through Lava and Republic, serving as a joint single.
+"Bang Bang", a collaboration with Jessie J and Nicki Minaj, was started to be teased on July 9.
+Republic Records sent it to hot adult contemporary radios on July 28, and a day later, Lava and Republic Records released it as a digital download, making it as a joint single.
 It serves as the lead single from Jessie J's album Sweet Talker, and the third single from My Everything.
-The song debuted at number six, and peaked at number three on the Hot 100, while debuting atop the UK Singles Chart.
-As of November 2017, "Bang Bang" has sold 3.5 million copies in the US since its release.
-It was certified diamond by the RIAA in 2024, becoming the first all-female collaboration to achieve the threshold.
-The music video for "Bang Bang" has over 2 billion views on YouTube, as of July 2024.
+The song debuted at number six and peaked at number three on the US Billboard Hot 100, while debuting atop the UK Singles Chart.
+As of November 2017, "Bang Bang" has sold 3.5 million copies in the US since its release, while it was certified diamond by the RIAA in 2024—becoming the first all-female collaboration to achieve the threshold.
+Its music video has over 2 billion views on YouTube, as of July 2024.
+"Best Mistake" featuring Big Sean was released on August 12, as a promotional single.
+It sold 104,000 units in its first week landing at number six on the Digital Songs chart, peaking at number 49 on the US Billboard Hot 100.

-The fourth single, "Love Me Harder", which features Canadian PBR&B artist The Weeknd, was released to rhythmic crossover radio on September 30, 2014.
-It debuted at number 79, and later peaked at number seven on the Hot 100, making Grande the artist with the most top-ten singles in 2014.
-It also became The Weeknd's first top ten entry in the United States.
+The fourth single, "Love Me Harder", which features Canadian singer the Weeknd, was released to rhythmic crossover radio on September 30.
+It debuted at number 79 on the US Billboard Hot 100; it later peaked at number seven on the chart—making Grande the artist with the most top-ten singles in 2014—and became the Weeknd's first top ten entry in the country.
 As of April 2018, the song had sold 1.3 million copies; it was certified five-times platinum by the RIAA in 2024.
-Its music video has over 827 million views as of September 2024.

 "One Last Time" was released to rhythmic crossover and contemporary hit radio stations on February 10, 2015, as the fifth and final single.
-It debuted at number 80 on the Hot 100 and peaked at number 13, becoming the only single from the album to not reach the top ten.
+It debuted at number 80 on the US Billboard Hot 100 and peaked at number 13, becoming the only single from the album to not reach the top ten.
 As of June 2020, "One Last Time" has sold 918,000 digital units in the US; it was certified quadruple platinum by the RIAA in 2024.

-Promotional singles

-"Best Mistake" featuring Big Sean was released on August 12, 2014, as a promotional single to those who preorder the album.
-It sold 104,000 units in its first week landing at number six on the Digital Songs chart.
-It also peaked at number 49 on the Billboard Hot 100.
+Reissue

+Happy tenth anniversary to an album that very much changed my life.
+I love you all so much and am deeply grateful always.
+Hope you enjoy these little anniversary celebration surprise.